Post-Traumatic Stress Disorder

 Clinical practice guidelines on the management of post-traumatic stress revised in 2017 by the Department of Veterans Affairs and the Department of Defense state that research doesn’t support the use of any complementary or integrative health practice for the primary treatment of PTSD.
 The guideline authors also recommended against treating PTSD with cannabis or cannabis derivatives.
-However, a 2018 review of the literature suggests that mind and body techniques such as mindfulness, yoga, and relaxation techniques may be helpful for PTSD symptoms, although the authors point out that many of the studies they reviewed had some weaknesses (such as small numbers of participants, no active control groups, and unblinded assessments).
+However, a 2018 review of the literature suggests that complementary health approaches such as mindfulness, yoga, and relaxation techniques may be helpful for PTSD symptoms, although the authors point out that many of the studies they reviewed had some weaknesses (such as small numbers of participants, no active control groups, and unblinded assessments).

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.